pilartomas/beeai-workshop/docs/Introduction_acp_beeai/overview/README.md

 ### Lab 1: Running Individual ACP Agents

-* Execute an ACP agent built with the BeeAI framework and ACP SDK
+* Invoke an ACP agent built with the BeeAI framework and ACP SDK
 * Execute an ACP-compatible agent built with the Pydantic AI framework and ACP SDK
-* Invoke both agents using curl commands or the OpenAPI UI
+* Invoke agents using curl commands or the OpenAPI UI

-### Lab 2: Platform Integration
+### Lab 2: Run a ACP Multi-Agent Workflow

-* Launch the BeeAI Platform and observe automatic agent registration
+* Create a new workflow agent that sequentially orchestrates two pre-built agents of different frameworks
-* Run your agents through the BeeAI GUI
+* Execute the ACP agent in the through the OpenAPI UI and/or CLI

 ### Lab 3: Workflow Orchestration

-* Create a new workflow agent that sequentially orchestrates the two existing agents
+* Bring your workflow agent into the BeeAI Platform
-* Execute the workflow in both CLI and BeeAI platform environments
+* Execute the workflow in the BeeAI platform environment

 Ready to dive in?
 Let's move onto the pre-work and get set up for success.